 As announced by Prime Minister Muhyiddin Yassin during the MyDigital launch, Malaysia aims to offer 5G services by the end of this year.
-This is a surprising change in direction after the government had previously decided to put 5G plans on hold by other two years.
+This is a surprising change in direction after the government had previously decided to put 5G plans on hold for at least two years.
 Malaysia had initially planned to roll out commercial 5G services by Q3 2020 under the previous administration.

 Government entity will own and manage 5G infrastructure